kapozzz/Simple-News-App/README.md

     hspace="10" vspace="10">](images/screenshot1.png)

 Description:
-- a test case somewhere
+- An Android mobile app that displays a list of recent listings from Bybit's API.

 Technologies:
 - Jetpack Compose